ChristopherCochet/awsrds-terraform-pbi/index.md

-# Setting-up AWS RDS Postgres, Deploy a database and build a power Bi dashboard
+# Setting-up AWS RDS Postgres, deploy a database and build a power Bi dashboard

 **Project description:** This is a guided project in which we describe concisely how to set-up an aws rds postgres database instance using terraform, deploy a databse and connect to it to build a simple Power BI dashboard.